hhtokpinar/sqfEntity/README.md

 ## What's New?

-   Added **@SqfEntityBuilderForm** annotation to generate add/edit/list view controllers and added these special controls:
+   Added formTables parameter into dbModel to generate add/edit/list view controllers and added these special controls:
    - Validators (Required Fields, regular expression for data types)
    - DropdownList controls for related tables
    - Checkbox for boolean fields